Cacti/documentation/Settings-Performance.md

   frequency/interval is say 5 minutes, you may want to cache a few hours of updates.

-- **Number of Boost Processes** - This setting is as of yet not implemented.
+- **Number of Boost Processes** - For systems with shared disk where I/O performance is impacted by file system overhead or latency, the concurrent boost process setting comes in handy.
+Cacti will spawn the number of collectors specified by this setting.

 - **Maximum Records** - This is a threshold in cache records that if that number is exceeded, the cache will immediately